 This post contains affiliate links - using these links does not cost you anything but does wonders for us.
 Thank you for supporting Fairy Good Mommy!

 The toddler years are a time of rapid change in development and emotions.
 One day your little one will be giggling with you on the living room floor, and then the next they’ll have an absolute meltdown when you tell them it’s time to put their toys away for bed!
 Recent research can provide insight into toddler temper tantrums, showing that these outbursts reveal much more about the child’s feelings and thoughts.
-This means that tantrums serve an important role in a child’s healthy development, and we as parents and caregivers can use them to help us better support our kids.
+This means that tantrums serve an important role in a child’s healthy development as they’re building their independence, and we as parents and caregivers can use them to help us better support our kids.

 Why does my child have temper tantrums?